sam-a-d/VGymExport/README.md

 ### 3. Generate Mock Data

 Before running the API, you must generate the local mock data.
+First go to backend by using the command ```cd backend``` and then

 1.  **Generate base data (Clubs, Members, Check-ins):**
     ```bash